 - Over half of the departments at Bangor assessed to date in the teaching quality assessments have received the top rating of ‘excellent’

 - At the WhatUni?
 Student Choice Awards, 2017 we were rated Top in the UK for Clubs and Societies, Top 3 in the UK for Courses and Lecturers, and Top 5 for accommodation.

 - The most recent Research Excellence Framework (2014) recognised that more than three-quarters of Bangor’s research is either world-leading or internationally excellent

 - We have one of the largest Peer Guiding schemes in the UK.

-- Top 15 for Graduate Prospects – Complete University Guide 2018
+- Top 20% for Graduate Prospects – Guardian Good University Guide 2019

 - British Psychological Society fully accredited degree programmes

-- Largest number of Psychology students in Wales and one of the largest and most cosmopolitan departments in UK (HESA Stats)
+- One of the largest and most cosmopolitan psychology departments in UK (HESA Stats)

 - 89% of research output either world leading or internationally excellent and 17th overall - REF 2014

 - One of only two UK Psychology departments ranked top 20 for research in REF 2014 that were also ranked top 10 for student satisfaction that year

 - Top 200 Psychology departments in the world - QS World University Ranking 2017

 - 73% graduated with a 1st or 2:1 in 2018